psipred/s4pred/README.md

 tar -xvzf weights.tar.gz
 ```
 This leaves you with a `weights/` directory containing the five models.
 Each weight file is ~86MB and so all together make up roughly 430MB uncompressed (~395M compressed).
 If you would like to check it, the MD5 of the tarball is `e04ad7d10b61551f7e07a86b65bb88dc`.
 If you have python and Pytorch installed you should be ready to go.

+## Using the PSIPRED Workbench

+If you would like to generate predictions with S4PRED for a small number of sequences or, for whatever reason, you are unable to run S4PRED locally, there is now the option to use S4PRED via the [PSIPRED Workbench](http://bioinf.cs.ucl.ac.uk/psipred/).
+This gives you the option to run S4PRED, along with a variety of other prediction tools, on your sequence(s) of interest and to be emailed when the predictions have all been made with a pretty display of the results along with download links for the generated predictions.

 ## Usage